biltongza/ldam.co.za/frontend/src/posts/result-pattern-part-i.md

 Admittedly, we still rely on the calling code being _somewhat_ responsible, but at least we gave them the opportunity to be responsible!
 And if something _really_ goes wrong that our code definitely can't handle, we have no chance of getting caught up in it with a catch block.

-Unfortunately for us though, we chose Typescript, which at the time of writing, doesn't have _pattern matching_, which would help us turn this up to eleven.
-Stay tuned for part 2, where we'll have a look at some other languages.
+Unfortunately for us though, we chose Typescript, which at the time of writing, doesn't have _pattern matching_\*, which would help us turn this up to eleven.
+Stay tuned for [Part II](./result-pattern-part-ii.md), where we'll have a look at some other languages.

+_\*it does have type guards, but that's just a little different_